FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Sign in=This is a red-coloured button that appears at the top when you are not signed in to an account, or playing anonymously.
 Please keep it as short as possible.

-New to Lichess?=This appears in the "Sign in" page.
-It is next to a button that allows you to register an account on the website.
+New to Lichess?=It is next to a button that allows you to register an account on the website.
 The translation should be friendly and inviting; free translations are recommended for this string.
+This message appears in the "Sign in" page.

 You need an account to do that=This appears when trying actions or going to pages that require being signed in with a user account.